OpenNebula/docs/source/management_and_operations/multivm_service_management/appflow_use_cli.rst

 .. note:: If you change the value of min_vms the OneFlow server will adjust the cardinality automatically.
 Also, if you add or edit elasticity rules they will be automatically evaluated.

+.. note:: You can use the flag ``--append`` to append new information to the service.

 Advanced Usage
 ================================================================================